sergiocapacho/election_analysis/README.md

-# Election Analysis
+# Election Analysis - Audit of the tabulated results for U.S. Congressional precinct in Colorado.
-Python project

 ## Overview of Election Audit